Can anyone guide me about snac service?

 There's a lot more info relating to SNAC in the Installation and Administration Guide for SEP 12.1.2 (Section 7, starting on page 777).

-Don't forget to mark your thread as 'solved' with the answer that best help
+Don't forget to mark your thread as 'solved' with the answer that best helps you!

 Certain things would depends on your architecture too,